Value Resort Rankings at Disney World

 With that said, let’s take a look at the rankings!

-5. All Star Sports
+5. All Star Movies

-All Star Movies was the first of the trio to receive the new rooms.
+All of the Value Resorts have received very similar reimagined rooms, with the All Stars getting completely identical designs.
 Above is a photo of the new room from the opposite perspective as the new room (below that) at All Star Music.
 We’ve stayed in these new rooms several times, and find them to be huge upgrades.
 They’re not perfect–you can read about the pros & cons in our Photos & Video: Newly Reimagined Rooms at the All Star Resorts post.

 3. All Star Music